*Parent applications are closed and will open again on March 1, 2024 for the 2024-25 school year*

 - Qualified schools

-- An individual tutor or tutoring agency
+- An individual tutor or tutoring company

 - An individual or entity that provides a service to a student with a disability as part of their individualized education program, service plan, or as prescribed by the eligible student’s treating physician